 You cannot just read about a technique and expect to be able to do it yourself later.
 It is different when you are doing it yourself!

-If you want to work with directions on the screen, you can switch between the directions in the browser and the application window where you are working by clicking on the taskbar icon or with the ALT + TAB key combination.
-Or, if you are using a high resolution, perhaps you can size your windows so that you can see both at the same time.
+Switching between windows: If you want to work with directions on the screen, you can switch between the directions in the browser and the application window where you are working by clicking on the Taskbar icon or with the ALT + TAB key combination.
+Or if you are using a high resolution, perhaps you can size your windows so that you can see both at the same time.

 (These techniques are taught in the Working with Windows lessons.)